giuliofilippi/mandelbulb/README.md

 To show depth, we use gradients of a color with the intensity being determined by how much light shines on that point.
 More specifically, the formula used to determine intensity of color is proportional to the cosine of the angle between the tangent to the fractal and the vector from the point light source to the fractal.

+The quality of the render can be chosen (depending on how long you are willing to wait) by changing the threshold distance and allowing it more iterations to get there if the threshold distance is very small.
+One can try out different camera positions, but the code does not allow at the moment that the camera and light source are in different positions.